 At Valcraft Printing & Packaging, we have solved a variety printing and packaging problems for a range of clients.
 We want to help you become familiar with some of our terms and technical parameters.
-We have successfully worked with clients in a multitude of industries in Langley and throughout western Canada.
+We have successfully worked with clients in a multitude of industries in Abbotsford and throughout western Canada.
 Let us put together product quote, call or email us today.

 At Valcraft we can assist you in any phase of the printing creation process including: layout, photography, copy, typography, finished illustration and art, paste-up and color proofs.
 We can complete your entire packaging job or a section of the process